Tips for Including your Dog in Your Senior Pictures

 Got Snausages?
 By all means, go ahead and fill your pockets with whatever treats will calm the savage beast (or drooling fluffball).
 Seriously, if you need some snacks for yourself, too, go right ahead.
 Just try to steer clear of Cheetos or anything broccoli-ish that might get stuck in your teeth.
 My point is, go ahead and bribe your pup with a Beggin’ Strip or two.
 I’m all about everyone having a little bit of fun!

 The first picture is what every client thinks they want.
 Literally all of you, right?
 Until we get the 2nd picture.
 Which one do you think is printed BIG for their wall?
 It isn’t the first image of Brandon and his new pup staring sweetly at the camera.
 It’s the one where you can smell that puppy breath and feel the slobbery kisses!
 Maybe we used a little peanut butter, maybe we didn’t!
-Nobody will every know.
+Nobody will ever know.

 A Little Goes a LONG Way